histrio/py-couchdb/docs/source/views.rst

+.. _views:

 Views in python
 ===============

 The pycouchdb package comes with a view server to allow you to write views in Python instead of JavaScript.
 When pycouchdb is installed, it will install a script called couchpy that runs the view server.
 To enable this for your CouchDB server, add the following section to local.ini:

 .. code-block:: ini